trinodb/trino.io/_posts/2024-04-15-trino-fest-2024-approaches.md

 attend!
 All our speakers will be in person in downtown Boston on the 13th of June, with plenty of opportunities for networking and a happy hour event at the end of the day.
-But if you can't make the trip to enjoy the lovely New England summer, we'll also be livestreaming the event, and you can register to join us virtually.
+But if you can't make the trip to enjoy the lovely New England summer, we'll also be live-streaming the event, and you can register to join us virtually.

 <div class="card-deck spacer-30">